 12 Must-Do Things in Bali

 From water-sports to shopping, the island of Bali has it all.
-Pamper yourself with a chocolate spa treatment before partying the night away at one of its trendiest nightspots, all this while squeezing a gourmet meal in between.
+Pamper yourself with a chocolate spa treatment on your Honeymoon in Bali before partying the night away at one of its trendiest nightspots, all this while squeezing a gourmet meal in between.
 Here are some of the must-do things in the Islands of God.

 When it comes to shopping in Bali, there is only one place for fashionable trendsetting locals who knows not to judge a book by its cover – Seminyak.
 This shopping area on the southern coast of Bali is filled with fashionable treasures waiting for you to unearth.
 BIASA is the undisputed queen of fashion, a chapel of cool selling classics for grown ups and a few flirty styles for the younger crowd too.
 Other local favorites are Paul Ropp, Papillion, Innuendo and Flamingo, which you can read further in our exploration of Seminyak.